aashish24/ves/Apps/Android/README.txt

 Using the Android SDK and AVD Manager provided by the ADT plugin,  I installed 'Android SDK Platform-tools' and 'SDK Platform Android 3.1, API 12'.
-I selected 'SDK Platform Android 3.1, API 12' because that is the version of Android that is running on my tablet.
-Later, when building apps I can specify android-12 as the platform target.
-In order to specify other platform targets, I would have to download them first.
+I selected 'SDK Platform Android 3.1, API 12' which is the current version of Android for tablets.
+You should also download API 10, which is the earliest API that VES will support.
+You can determine which targets you have downloaded by executing the command line:

+  android list targets

 --Download the NDK